-- 1 Turn OFF power to the target system.

-- 2 Turn OFF power to the emulator.

-- 3 Remove the processor from the target system.
+- 1 Turn OFF power to the target system. - 2 Turn OFF power to the emulator. - 3 Remove the processor from the target system socket. - 4 Note the location of pin A1 on the processor and on your target system socket.
+Store the processor in a protected environment (such as antistatic foam).

-4 Connect the probe to the target system.
+5 Insert the emulator probe into your target system socket.